richardartoul/tsdb-layer/README.md

-# Time Series and FoundationDB: Millions of writes/s and 10x compression in under two thousand lines of Go
+# Time Series and FoundationDB: Millions of writes/s and 10x compression in under 2,000 lines of Go

 ## Disclaimer